Awards and Recognition

-REJIS has about 250 criminal justice and government customers that represent a myriad of public sector agencies.
+REJIS has about 185 criminal justice and government customers in the greater St. Louis area, and about 135 in the greater Kansas City, Missouri and Kansas areas, that represent a myriad of public sector agencies.
 Our customers are our partners, and we strive to serve them as a trusted advisor and continually focus on finding solutions for their challenges or problems.

-Our services include the development of customer applications and web designs, online and batch processing, installation and support of custom and commercially available software, systems integration, custom interfaces, facility management, data center colocation, reselling of commercially available hardware and software, access to remote data bases, networking, training and help desk support.
+Our services include the development of custom applications, online and batch processing, installation and support of custom and commercially available software, systems integration, custom interfaces, facility management, data center colocation, reselling of commercially available hardware and software, access to remote data bases, networking, training and help desk support.

 In addition, REJIS has worked with the Bureau of Justice Statistics in the U.S. Department of Justice on multiple grants for over 20 years.
 REJIS has supported nationwide studies on the impact of the Brady Act (FIST), recidivism (two different national studies), and tracking of criminal cases through the justice system (OBTS).
 These projects have given REJIS expertise in the automated translation of general English descriptions found in police and court files to obtain new information, such as offense type, type of conviction, and sentence length.